akshitc2228/Data-analysis-and-visualizations/README.md

-This repository contains Microsoft Excel workbooks of various datasets and aims to clean raw data and perform comprehensive analysis presenting insights via an interactive dashboard.
+This repository contains projects created in Excel, Tableau, Power BI and other tools.
+It utilizes various datasets and aims to clean raw data and perform comprehensive analysis presenting insights via Interactive dashboards and visualizations.

 - **18/12/2024**: Added analysis of a Gym dataset ([source](https://www.kaggle.com/datasets/valakhorasani/gym-members-exercise-dataset)).
   - Raw data is first prepared by checking for and cleaning any anomalies.